 Many people ask us, Is Croatia a safe place to vacation?
 The answer is yes.
 The country boasts an incredibly low crime rate – and tourists are typically not targets.

-That said, it is always wise to be aware of your surroundings when traveling anywhere.
+That said, we believe it is always wise to be aware of your surroundings when traveling anywhere in the world.

 Croatian Language

 English is widely and proudly spoken throughout Croatia – especially by the younger generations and anyone in the tourism industry.
-Still, here’s a few words to get you started.
+Still, here’s a few words to get you started and appreciated by locals!

 #12 Vacation in Croatia Travel Tips

-These tips are from our personal experiences and observations for what to expect on travels to Croatia regarding the culture and sights.
+This advice is from our personal experiences and observations for what to expect regarding the habits and culture of Croatians.

 Croatian Coffee Culture

-The coffee culture in Croatia is intense.
+The coffee culture here is intense.
 Croatians are one of the largest coffee consumers in the world – which is evidenced by the numerous cafes.
-(Although, you still won’t find Starbucks in Croatia!)
+(Although, you won’t find a Starbucks in Croatia!)

 Kava – with or without milk – is a very small cup of coffee – and the most popular coffee drink in Croatia.

-An Americano is basically a watered-down espresso, while a Bijela Kava – white coffee – is a bigger (but not large) coffee similar to a latte, but not a cappuccino.
+An Americano is basically a watered-down espresso, while a Bijela Kava – white coffee – is a bigger (but not large) cup similar to a latte, but not a cappuccino.

-To-go coffee has become surprisingly popular, but part of the Croatian café culture is to slow down, sit down and drink your coffee with friends or with a view.
+To-go coffee has become surprisingly popular, but part of the Croatian café culture is to slow down and take a seat with friends.
 Which brings us to…

 Fjaka and Pomalo